ahmadrosid/nextjs-database-agent/docs/database-agent.md

 - **Prompt Caching**: System prompt and top 3 tools cached for performance
 - **Abort Support**: All operations can be cancelled mid-execution

-**Reasoning**: Core agent logic separated from interface layers enables reusability across CLI and API. **Tradeoff**: More nested structure but cleaner separation of concerns and easier testing.
+Core agent logic separated from interface layers enables reusability across CLI and API. **Tradeoff**: More nested structure but cleaner separation of concerns and easier testing.

 Test Queries:
 1. “Can you store the recently played songs in a table”